at-import/toolkit/README.md

 ## DRY Mixins

 The pattern that inspired the [A List Apart](http://alistapart.com/) article [DRY-ing Out Your Sass Mixins](http://alistapart.com/article/dry-ing-out-your-sass-mixins), now availbale for you to use in your projects!
-Examples can be found all throughout Toolkit.
+The full writeup on the why can be found in the article, and examples can be found all throughout Toolkit.

 #### @include dynamic-extend($id) { @content }